 The Vernacular Architecture Group also produces newsletters, a journal and has two conferences per year.

-If your cottage is within a conservation area, you will also need to speak to your local authority about the changes you can and can’t make.
+If your cottage is within a conservation area or is a listed building, you will also need to speak to your local authority about the changes you can and can’t make.

 Source reclaimed materials where possible

 Restoring reclaimed materials wherever possible will not only help you to ensure that your newly restored home is in keeping with the period in which it was originally built, but may also help to keep costs down.

 Placing a small ad in a local paper or antiques magazine could be a good starting point for finding reclaimed materials, as is asking builders to keep an eye out for any suitable items or sourcing old window glass from skips.

 While it’s important to ensure that the overall structure of your home is in keeping with your home’s period style, the right antique furniture can also help to accurately revive a cottage’s past.

 Join a regional furniture society to gain an insight into Britain’s regional furniture-making traditions.
 You may also want to consider enrolling on a furniture-making course, such as those that offer you the chance to make your own Windsor chair.